Xavi (footballer, born 1980): 2008–2012: Sustained domestic and European success

 On 2 January 2011, in a league match against Levante, Xavi made his 549th appearance for the club in all competitions, matching the record held by Migueli.
 Xavi later became the player with the most appearances for Barcelona of all time.
-On 28 May, Xavi was imperious in the 2011 UEFA Champions League Final at Wembley Stadium in London as Barcelona defeated Manchester United in the showpiece for the second time in three seasons, winning 3–1.
+On 28 May, Xavi was imperious in the 2011 UEFA Champions League final at Wembley Stadium in London as Barcelona defeated Manchester United in the showpiece for the second time in three seasons, winning 3–1.

-Xavi began the 2011–12 season in fine goalscoring form and seemed to grow in his influence of the team despite the long-anticipated return of Cesc Fàbregas and the promotion of Thiago to create added competition for places in Barças attacking midfield positions.
-On 18 December, in the 2011 FIFA Club World Cup Final in Yokohama, Barcelona won 4–0 against Brazilian side Santos as Xavi scored a goal and made an assist to Lionel Messi.
+Xavi began the 2011–12 season in fine goalscoring form and seemed to grow in his influence of the team despite the long-anticipated return of Cesc Fàbregas and the promotion of Thiago Alcântara to create added competition for places in Barças attacking midfield positions.
+On 18 December, in the 2011 FIFA Club World Cup final in Yokohama, Barcelona won 4–0 against Brazilian side Santos as Xavi scored a goal and made an assist to Lionel Messi.
 After the ball was slightly behind him, Xavi brought the ball down with a cocked leg, effectively using his ankle to control it, before slipping a pass through to Messi, who scored the first goal.

-Xavi scored the winning goal in the Group H game against A.C.
-Milan, a vital match for Barcelona's progression in the Champions League knockout stage.
-In total, Xavi had the best goalscoring return of his career in 2011–12 season with ten Liga goals, two in the Copa del Rey – which Barcelona won – and one in the Club World Cup final win.
+Xavi scored the winning goal in the Group H game against Milan, a vital match for Barcelona's progression in the Champions League knockout stage.
+In total, Xavi had the best goalscoring return of his career in 2011–12 season with ten La Liga goals, two in the Copa del Rey – which Barcelona won – and one in the Club World Cup final win.